Sepsis: Research

 Some authors suggest that initiating sepsis by the normally mutualistic (or neutral) members of the microbiome may not always be an accidental side effect of the deteriorating host immune system.
 Rather, it is often an adaptive microbial response to a sudden decline of host survival chances.
 Under this scenario, the microbe species provoking sepsis benefit from monopolizing the future cadaver, utilizing its biomass as decomposers, and then transmitting through soil or water to establish mutualistic relations with new individuals.
 The bacteria Streptococcus pneumoniae, Escherichia coli, Proteus spp., Pseudomonas aeruginosa, Staphylococcus aureus, Klebsiella spp., Clostridium spp., Lactobacillus spp., Bacteroides spp. and the fungi Candida spp. are all capable of such a high level of phenotypic plasticity.
 Not all cases of sepsis arise through such adaptive microbial strategy switches.

+The idea that sepsis is a single disease process has been challenged by findings of distinct immune phenotypes.
+Although there remains uncertainty about how these phenotypes should be defined, emerging consensus indicates three or four patterns found in patient blood that associate with different mechanisms and different outcomes.
+What is missing from these blood-based phenotypes is assessment of the compartments where the originating infection is.
+Recent data from patients with pneumonia indicates marked divergence between the lung and the blood, with implications for future trials of stratified medicine approaches in sepsis and pneumonia.

 Paul E. Marik's "Marik protocol", also known as the "HAT" protocol, proposed a combination of hydrocortisone, vitamin C, and thiamine as a treatment for preventing sepsis for people in intensive care.
 Marik's initial research, published in 2017, showed dramatic evidence of benefit, leading to the protocol becoming popular among intensive care physicians, especially after the protocol received attention on social media and National Public Radio, leading to criticism of science by press conference from the wider medical community.
 Subsequent independent research failed to replicate Marik's positive results, indicating the possibility that they had been compromised by bias.
-A systematic review of trials in 2021 found that the claimed benefits of the protocol could not be confirmed.
+A systematic review of trials in 2021 found that the claimed benefits of the protocol could not be confirmed, and several subsequent studies have demonstrated either no benefit or harm.

-Overall, the evidence for any role of vitamin C in the treatment of sepsis remains unclear as of 2021.